Types of Sample Time

-Unlike the discrete sample time, continuous sample hit times are divided into major time steps and minor time steps, where the minor steps represent subdivisions of the major steps.
+Continuous sample time hits are divided into major time steps and minor time steps.
+Minor time steps are subdivisions of the major time steps.
 The solver produces a result at each major time step.
-It uses results at the minor time steps to improve the accuracy of the result at the major time step.
+The solver uses results at the minor time steps to improve the accuracy of the result at the major time step.

-To specify that a block, such as the Derivative block, is
+To specify continuous sample time for a block, such as the

 [0, 0] or